unional/type-plus/README.md

 ✔️ `assertion function`, `runtime`

-These overloads of `assertType` allows you to specify a `validator`.
+These overloads of `assertType` allow you to specify a `validator`.
 With these overloads, `subject` can be `unknown` or `any`.

 If `subject` fails the assertion,